0x3f00/PhotonCpp/README.md

 # PngToPhoton

 Quick and dirty utility I've made to convert PNG files to Anycubic Photon 3d printer file format.
 It could be useful for PCB production.
+Source code was ported to C++ from [Photon File Validator] (https://github.com/Photonsters/PhotonFileValidator) project.

 # Usage